-It was introduced when the first SB& Co. exchanges were brought into service, which was in 1918 (Grimsby), Stockport (1919) and Southampton (1923).
-It was also used on the Siemens RAX at Ramsey (Hunts.) in 1921 as well and an exchange called Hurley.
+It was introduced when the first Siemens Brothers & Co. exchanges were brought into service, which was in 1918 (Grimsby), Stockport (1919) and Southampton (1923).
+It was also used on the Siemens RAX at Ramsey (Hunts.) in 1921 as well as an exchange called Hurley.

-There were no SB& Co. public exchanges in Britain before the Great War.
-The Siemens Brothers works in Woolwich had an auto PABX but this almost certainly used German Siemens telephones with monster 'half moon'-type dials.
+There were no Siemens Brothers & Co. public exchanges in Britain before the Great War.
+The Siemens Brothers works in Woolwich had an automatic PABX but this almost certainly used German Siemens telephones with monster "half moon" type dials.

-Mk 234 differed from Mk 235 as the Mk 234 had the terminals R and TR omitted.
+The Mark 234 differed from Mark 235 as the Mark 234 had the terminals R and TR omitted.

 Made by Siemens Brothers and thought to be introduced around 1916 as a Siemens picture of that date depicts the set.